Lubaina Himid awarded Britain's Turner Prize, oldest artist ever to win

 The organizers have now scrapped a rule introduced in 1991 that required nominated artists to be under the age of 50.

-The annual award for contemporary art was presented to Himid by electronic music star Goldie, in a televised ceremony held in Hull Minster church in the northeastern English city of Hull.
+The annual award for contemporary art was presented to Himid by electronic music star Goldie, in a televised ceremony held in Hull Minster church in the north eastern city of Hull.

 The Turner Prize award money is 40,000 pounds ($54,000), with 25,000 pounds going to the winner and 5,000 pounds each for the other short-listed artists.